 Whether you're a free surfer or competitive wave ride, knowing how to position your surfboard in the line-up is critical.
 Learn how to get more and better waves.

 All surfers are looking for the perfect wave of the day.
-Being in the right spot, at the right moment, may not be possible due to, for the example, the crowd factor.
+But being in the right spot at the right moment may not be possible due to the crowd factor.

 Point breaks and reef breaks usually have an optimal and well-defined take-off zone.
-Beach breaks often present shifting line-up markers, due to constant alterations in the sandbars.
-Lining up is being in the right spot of the wave peak.
+Beach breaks, on the other hand, can present shifting line-up markers due to constant alterations in the sandbars.
+Lining up means being in the right spot on the wave peak.

-According to Jim Kempton's "Surfing The Manual: Advanced", there are four variables taken into consideration when you're picking the go-for-it square meter: peak observation, triangulation, fear factor and crowd.
+According to Jim Kempton's "Surfing The Manual: Advanced", there are four variables taken into consideration when you're choosing your own go-for-it square meter: peak observation, triangulation, fear factor and crowd.

 Arriving at the beach, take your time and watch how waves are breaking.
-Register the small shifts in the peaks, confirm the tide times, and get a first idea of where you'll be paddling to.
-So, watch the waves carefully before hitting the line-up.
+Register the small shifts in the peaks, confirm the tide times, and get a first idea of where you'll be paddling out to.
+In other words, observe the scene carefully before hitting the line-up.

-Triangulation is a basic exercise of calculating the coordinates and distance from the line-up to the beach.
-When in the take-off zone, you may fine-tune the wave peak by finding and recording reference points in your brain.
-Jetties, higher dunes, buildings, and other relevant landmarks.
+Triangulation is a basic exercise where a surfer calculates the coordinates and distance from the line-up to the beach.
+When in the take-off zone, he or she may fine-tune the optimum wave peak position by finding and recording reference points in his/her mind.
+Jetties, higher dunes, buildings, and other relevant landmarks are all good choices.

-Wave fear - and by no means cymophobia - obviously affects our line-up decisions.
-Bigger swells and steeper pyramid walls may keep you away from deeper take-off points.
+Wave fear - but not cymophobia - can also have obviously affects our line-up decisions.
+Bigger swells and steeper pyramid walls may deter you from deeper take-off points.
 Get your confidence levels rising by taking harder take-offs step by step.
-From shoulder to vertical radness.

-Last but not least, the crowd factor.
-Unfortunately, surf etiquette is not an universally accepted concept, so in a crowded line-up you'll always have to manage snaking, unacceptable drop ins, and the go-from-behind longboarders.
-Mark your favorite take-off zone, sit off to one side and, in the right moment, paddle for your spot.
+Last but not least, you must consider the crowd factor.
+Unfortunately, surf etiquette is not a universally accepted concept, so in a crowded line-up you'll always have to manage snaking, unacceptable dropins, and the go-from-behind longboarders.
+Mark your favorite take-off zone, sit off to one side and, when the time is right, paddle for your spot.